 - How far should I cast a method feeder? – Don’t try and give it all you’ve got in the cast!
-Get the right weight of feeder and a swift flick should be all thats needed.
+Get the right weight of feeder and a swift flick should be all that’s needed.
 Don’t settle for a “that will do cast”.
-It take a little time to set the feeder up, if you cast short of your target don’t be tempted to leave it, reel it back in, re fill, then re cast.
+It takes a little time to set the feeder up, if you cast short of your target don’t be tempted to leave it, reel it back in, refill, then recast.

-- If the bait keeps coming off – Getting the consistency right is key to success, too dry and it would hold in the feeder to wet and it won’t shape.
+- Why do the pellets keep coming off my method feeder? – Getting the consistency right is key to success, too dry and it would hold in the feeder to wet and it won’t shape.
 As a general rule cover the pellets plus 1 CM if you’re soaking overnight.
 If you are struggling try using the fin perfect pellets mentioned above as the 2mm pellets are really easy to soak.

 - How often should I cast a method feeder? – You should be regularly casting your feeder out, this is not like bating a spot and waiting for the carp to come in.
 Every 30 minutes is a good guide but on some waters, you can cast as often as every 5-10 minutes to get more bait in and find the right spots.